michael-michelotti/michael-michelotti-dot-com/public/articleFiles/dc-fan-noise-and-the-ir-receiver.md

 It was just another Tuesday when I decided on what would become my next embedded systems project.
 I knew I wanted to have _some sensor_ drive _some motor_.
 In my innocence, I chose a TSOP IR receiver and a DC motor.
+The IR receiver would pick up a signal from an IR remote, then I would process that signal to control the fan.
+Perfect.

 Excitedly, I got to work planning and developing.
 * An NEC driver to decode my receiver?
 Functioning in isolation. :triumph: